-This command cannot be set while the PPAR is in operation.
+This command cannot set the hardware property while the PPAR is in operation.
 If you specify a PPAR that is not powered off, the system returns an error.

 EXAMPLES | EXAMPLE 1 Enable the hardware-based mitigation mode for PPAR-ID 0.